12,344 total views, 7 views today

 - How to configure the parent-child column relationship in the SharePoint Online list?

-- How to implement PowerApps filter dropdown based on another dropdown?
+- How to implement the PowerApps filter dropdown based on another dropdown?

 You may also like the below PowerApps articles: